jacobvc/Neopixel-Display-System/NeopixelClient/README.md

 that it would be a good experiment vs. using Android Studio or Xamarin.
 It also offered the possibility of single source Android, IOS, and / or MAC OS support.

-BUT for the experiemnt, I also wanted to do use pure C#, so this example does not utilize any XAML or BLAZOR sources.
+BUT for the experiment, I also wanted to do use pure C#, so this example does not utilize any XAML or BLAZOR sources.

 ## Quick Start
 This application is a client of an **esp32Neopxel** device.
 If one is not available, go to [Neopixel Server](/NeopixelServer) and create one of them first.

 At the time of this writing, .NET MAUI requires Visual Studio 2022 Preview.
 That is sort of a moving target, so I recommend going directly to the [.NET MAUI documentation](https://docs.microsoft.com/en-us/dotnet/maui) to install the most appropriate development tools.

-Once the desired version of Visual Studio has been installed, use it to open **NeopixelClient.sln**
+Once the desired version of Visual Studio has been installed, use it to open **NeopixelClient.sln**.

+### Windows Target
+Select "Windows Machine" for the target, then build and run.
+When the app launches, it will show a suggested IP address.
+Change the IP address to that of your NeoPixelServer, and press connect ... that's about it

+### Android Target
+You will need an android device (platform version 23.0 or newer), connected in developer mode.
+It will appear in the targets list under "Android Local Devices".
+Select that device for the target, then build and run.
+When the app launches, it will begin BLE scanning and present a list of available devices.
+Press connect on the device of interest, and you should be excactly where you ended with the Windows Target.

 ## Starting a New Application
 I'm sure there must be, or eventually will be a better way, but I found the the easiest way to start a nen app is to